Garry Jones Garry Jones

 This deeper problem is what I call Thumbtrap.
 Thumbtrap is a state where your thumb keeps scrolling even after you’ve decided to stop.
 It’s a “behavioral loop”.
 It’s that strange gap between thinking, “okay, that’s enough” and realizing twenty minutes later that you’re still swiping.
 Tap in.
 Swipe, scroll, swipe scroll.
 Your conscious mind has checked out, but your thumb never received the stop signal.

-Thumbtrap primarily operates through three design features working in combination:
+Thumbtrap primarily operates through three design features combined and working in unison:

 Infinite scroll